If you're interested in applying to the University of Michigan-Ann Arbor, there are several steps to take:

 |Academic GPA||Very Important|

 |Standardized Test Scores||Important|

-To apply, all applicants to UMich Ann Arbor must submit the following items.
-Double check with UMich Ann Arbor's admissions department to confirm all application materials and requirements.
+To apply to University of Michigan, all applicants must submit the following items.
+Double check with University of Michigan's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|